Civil society at the UN

 Panel on the UN’s 80th anniversary

-Andreas was one of the speakers at an expert online panel (in German) discussing the state and future of the UN on the occasion of its 80th anniversary in 2025, organized by the Austrian political scientist Josef Mühlbauer.
+Andreas participated in an online panel (in German) on the state and future of the UN on the occasion of its 80th anniversary, organized by the Austrian political scientist Josef Mühlbauer.

 Global Citizens’ Assemblies